omarreis/vsop2013/planetfun/README.md

 Options to avoid the Gimbal Locks when you rotate objects:

-1- Use Quaternions, as exemplified in the app for phone rotations in sync with sensors.
+1- Use *Quaternions*, as exemplified in the app for phone rotations in sync with sensors.

-Generate a quaternion of 3D rotations and use obj.SetMatrix() to apply all rotations at once.
+Generate a quaternion of 3D rotations and use SetMatrix() to apply all rotations at once.

+    // use quaternion to apply sensor readings ToQuaternion( aRoll, aHead-90 , aAlt, Q );
+    cubePhone.SetMatrix( Q );                   // rotate phone model using the quaternion

 2- Use an object parented to a dummy and change one component of RotationAngle on either.